tahoe-lafs/tahoe-lafs/docs/accepting-donations.rst

 Further Reading
 ===============

-To acquiant yourself with the security and privacy properties of Zcash, refer to the `Zcash documentation`_.
+To acquaint yourself with the security and privacy properties of Zcash, refer to the `Zcash documentation`_.

 .. _Zcash shielded transactions: https://z.cash/support/security/privacy-security-recommendations.html#transaction